rust-lang/prev.rust-lang.org/faq.md

 ### Why are Rust's `HashMap`s slow?

-By default, Rust's [`HashMap`](https://doc.rust-lang.org/stable/std/collections/struct.HashMap.html) uses the [SipHash](https://131002.net/siphash/) hashing algorithm, which is designed to prevent [hash table collision attacks](http://programmingisterrible.com/post/40620375793/hash-table-denial-of-service-attacks-revisited) while providing [reasonable performance on a variety of workloads](https://www.reddit.com/r/rust/comments/3hw9zf/rust_hasher_comparisons/cub4oh6).
+By default, Rust's [`HashMap`][HashMap] uses the [SipHash](https://131002.net/siphash/) hashing algorithm, which is designed to prevent [hash table collision attacks](http://programmingisterrible.com/post/40620375793/hash-table-denial-of-service-attacks-revisited) while providing [reasonable performance on a variety of workloads](https://www.reddit.com/r/rust/comments/3hw9zf/rust_hasher_comparisons/cub4oh6).

 While SipHash [demonstrates competitive performance](http://cglab.ca/%7Eabeinges/blah/hash-rs/) in many cases, one case where it is notably slower than other hashing algorithms is with short keys, such as integers.
-This is why Rust programmers often observe slow performance with [`HashMap`](https://doc.rust-lang.org/stable/std/collections/struct.HashMap.html).
+This is why Rust programmers often observe slow performance with [`HashMap`][HashMap].
 The [FNV hasher](https://crates.io/crates/fnv) is frequently recommended for these cases, but be aware that it does not have the same collision-resistance properties as SipHash.

 ### Why is there no integrated benchmarking infrastructure?